MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

   > [!NOTE]
   > Several factors contribute to how long it takes for the app to finish deployment and installation on the target devices, including device power/sleep state, sync cadence/status with Intune, and related factors.
 Continue to monitor Intune status for indications of successful app deployment.

 - Once the app is deployed, the next restart initiates migration, which - in this remote deployment scenario - is likely to be the automatic restart as part of the nightly maintenance window.
 Similar to the manual app deployment scenario, the migration process typically takes about 90 minutes after this restart (but many factors can impact migration time, as explained earlier, with a test example exceeding 5 hours on a slower network).
-Customers must test and validate sequences relative to their unique infrastructure and management approaches.
+Customers should test and validate sequences based on their unique infrastructure and management approaches.
 - When migration is complete, the device displays the Windows first-time setup program, also known as Out of the Box Experience (OOBE).
 To learn more, see [First-time setup for Surface Hub running Microsoft Teams Rooms on Windows](first-run-program-surface-hub-3.md).

 > [!TIP]